 These employer stock options are often awarded at a discount or a fixed price to buy stock in the company.
 While both types of options are often used as bonus or reward payments to employees, they carry different tax implications.

 The good news is that regardless of the type of option you are awarded, you usually won't face any tax consequences at the time you receive the option.
-No matter how many statutory or non-statutory stock options you receive, you don't have to report them when you file your taxes until you exercise those options, unless the option is actively traded on an established market or its value can be readily determined.
+No matter how many statutory or non-statutory stock options you receive, you typically don't have to report them when you file your taxes until you exercise those options, unless the option is actively traded on an established market or its value can be readily determined.
 This exception is rare but does happen at times.

 Exercising an option